Scottish Crime and Justice Survey

 The sample is random with some stratification (and clustering prior to 2012/13).
 Addresses are selected from the small users Postal Address File.
 One randomly selected adult is interviewed per household.

-Response rate: The adjusted response rate (based on all eligible addresses) for the 2017/18 survey was 63.2%.
+Response rate: The achieved response rate (based on all eligible addresses) for the 2021/22 survey was 47.3%.

-Method of data collection: Face-to-face interview, except in 2004 when data were collected by telephone.
+Method of data collection: Face-to-face interview, except in 2004 and in 2020/21 (due to the Covid-19 pandemic) when data were collected by telephone.

 Smallest geographical unit reported: From 2012/13, data are available at national, Police Force Area and Community Justice Authority levels, but not at Local Authority level - this is the main difference from previous years.

-Availability of results and further information: Reports, results and further information about the survey are available from the Scottish Crime and Justice Surveypages of the Scottish Government website.
-Field work for the SCJS 2016/17 is published and due to be published for 2017/18 too.
+Availability of results and further information: Reports, results and further information about the survey are available from the Scottish Crime and Justice Survey pages of the Scottish Government website.

 The survey data are available from the UK Data Service.